-Mars square Jupiter must be the best combination for a military commander, for it is daring, courageous, pioneering and busting with red-hot, sexual energy.
+Mars square or opposite Jupiter is the best combination for a military commander, for it is daring, courageous, pioneering and busting with red-hot, sexual energy.
 These folk are extremely physical beings and usually quite fit because they find it impossible to keep still for very long.
 Jupiter can be pretty greedy however, so some of them might end up quite beefy, but always over a muscular frame, and very robust, like good sturdy oxen.
 Mars/Jupiter combinations have a well-earned reputation for business and military success, mainly because they are so darned pushy and competitive.

-Mars square Jupiter can whisk you off your feet quite easily even as you are cursing yourself for letting them do so.
+Mars square or opposite Jupiter can whisk you off your feet quite easily even as you are cursing yourself for letting them do so.
 These folk are winners, pure and simple, the square just makes them more determined!
 So they infuriate most people and get themselves into hot water often, but as supreme survivors they tend not to get too burnt.
 Irrepressible, sometimes vulgar and very saucy, their life can be one romp after another.

 These feisty individuals are certainly not ones to cry over split milk.
 These are societies conquistadors and conquering machines, constantly on a quest to make expand, learn, better themselves and grow.
 Life is one big adventure for Mars square Jupiter even if the square produces some accidents along the way.
 The protection from Jupiter will still serve them well, except they will probably have quite a few battle scars to show for their trophies.

-Mars Square Jupiter Celebrities
+Mars Square Jupiter